jeddl/Web-Crawler/README.md

 ### How to run
 Navigate to the project folder.
 In this program, navigate to `/Web-Crawler/src/webwithin`

-There are several formats that Scrapy supports, for example, CSV, JSON, and etc. The example of generate a JSON format file, you can run the command:
+There are several formats that Scrapy supports, for example, CSV, JSON, and etc. There are several crawlers that are available in this simple example.
+And to get, for example, JSON format of one case in this code, you can run the command:

 ```
 scrapy crawl cnn_news -o news.json -t json